mbellabah/mbellabah.github.io/pages/aboutme.md

 ## My Background

 I'm from Sierra Leone but was born in Guinea, Conakry.
-Thanks to my parents' work[^2], I've had the amazing priviledge of having lived in nearly a dozen countries, spanning four of the seven continents.
+Thanks to my parents' work[^2], I've had the amazing priviledge of living in nearly a dozen countries, spanning four of the seven continents.

 Here's a map of where I've lived.
 To see my country hopping 👉🏿 [timeline](https://www.bellabah.com/pages/timeline/timeline.html)